 The contract is dated and defines the duration of the relationship.

-It spells out what has been consigned and what is to be done in the event that consignments are not delivered or sold.
+It spells out what has been consigned and what is to do with unsold or undelivered consignments.

 It also places the burdens of risk and custody to cover loss, damage or theft during the consignment period.